Vandalised playcentre well supported

 When news spread about the destruction at Outram Playcentre, the community quickly rallied to raise money, give toys and offer to fix broken equipment.

-The damage — which included urinating in the children’s water troughs, ruining the tomato gardens and tipping over rubbish bins — was discovered last Thursday.
+The damage - which included urinating in the children’s water troughs, ruining the tomato gardens and tipping over rubbish bins - was discovered on Thursday, April 21.

 Since then, parents have been at the playcentre cleaning it up.